Creality K1 review: Pros & cons from a Prusa owner

 While the K1 had early issues, most have been resolved in newer batches (printer batch 2306+).
 If you buy old stock, expect to upgrade key components.
 Creality offered a free upgrade for a while (which I missed out on), but it is no longer available.
 All affected customers should have been given the kit.

-To see if you have a new extruder, you will feel the extruder lock spring back when pressed as the original did not have a spring.
+To see if you have a new extruder, the extruder lock should feel springy when pressed as the original did not have a spring.
 The latest version also has a springy ring for locking in the PTFE tube as opposed to those fiddly and easy-to-lose blue clips.
 Being made of steel instead of aluminium, the new extruder will also be magnetic.

-As for hot end, the original is prone to clogging via heat creep.
-As such, you should have the lid off when printing PLA or any other materials that do not really need an enclosure.
-I had a few prints fail because the extruder stops pulling filament through to the nozzle, resulting in the printer never laying down any plastic but continuing to move as if all was fine.
+As for hot end, the original is prone to heat creep clogging.
+As such, you should have the lid off when printing PLA or any other materials that do not need an enclosure.
+A few prints failed because the extruder stops pulling filament through to the nozzle, resulting in the printer never laying down any plastic yet continuing to move as if all was fine.

 Getting these clogs out means removing the extruder motor and disassembling, which is annoying.
-It is no wonder the K1C design has a long metal tube as part of its ‘Unicorn’ nozzle design, which stops the issue.
-Ultimately, trust is lost when a long print can be totally ruined.
+It is no wonder the K1C design has a long metal tube as part of its ‘Unicorn’ nozzle design, which somewhat (not entirely) alleviates the issue.
+Ultimately, trust is lost when hours of printing and filament can sometimes go to waste.

 Backwards thinking

-I am also not the biggest fan of the filament PTFE system, which is at the back of the machine and sometimes fussy during the loading process.
-Sometimes filament does not want to get through the initial Teflon tube into the filament sensor, making snaking it along the plastic chain a slow process.
+I am also not the biggest fan of the filament PTFE system, which is behind the machine and sometimes fussy during the loading process.
+Sometimes filament does not want to get through the Teflon tube into the filament sensor, making it a tedious process.
 I actually upgraded to a smoother PTFE alternative from Creality, which seems more reliable but is not translucent so you cannot see breakages.

-Points are also lost when printing at slower speeds for materials such as PETG and PETG-CF. Without further physical upgrades, you will see vertical fine artifacts (VFA for short) on straight surfaces.
-My custom Lian Li 011 Dynamic Evo XL feet extensions, for example, show this issue regardless of print orientation.
+Points are also lost when printing at slower speeds for materials such as PETG and PETG-CF. Without further physical upgrades, you will see vertical fine artifacts (VFA for short) on straight surfaces below 120mm/s.
+My custom Lian Li 011 Dynamic Evo XL feet extensions, for example, show the issue.
+Regardless of print orientation.

 Rubber feet, while a welcome addition, should also slot into the bottom of the case to make moving the K1 easier.
 A somewhat quieter fan setup would be great too, especially for those who print at night, though it is possible to substantially dial down the fan speeds and not affect print quality.